alberto-bottarini/laravel-telegram-event-output/README.md

 ## requirements

 `laravel-telegram-event-output` requires another Laravel extension: [irazasyed/telegram-bot-sdk](https://github.com/irazasyed/telegram-bot-sdk).
-This requirement is managed by Composer and you should don't care for it.
+This requirement is managed by Composer and you should not worry for it.
 Although this, some configurations of `telegram-bot-sdk` are required.

 ## installation